What is an ELD? Benefits, key features and how to keep your fleet compliant

 - Automatically record driving time and details

-- Records location
+- Record location data

 - Electronic data transfer: telematic (wireless or email) or local (USB 2.0 or Bluetooth)